Top 4 Myths About Going Gluten-Free

 Let’s be real—going gluten-free can feel like stepping into a minefield of misinformation.
 From people telling you that all carbs are bad (spoiler: they’re not) to hearing that gluten-free bread tastes like cardboard (wrong again!), it’s no wonder there’s so much food fear around a gluten-free lifestyle.
 But don’t worry—I’m here to bust those myths and make your gluten-free journey way more enjoyable (and delicious!).

-Myth #1: All Gluten-Free Foods Are Healthier
+Myth #1: Gluten-Free Foods Are Inherently Healthier

 Just because something is labeled “gluten-free” doesn’t automatically make it good for you.
 In fact, many gluten-free packaged foods—think cookies, crackers, and bread—are loaded with added sugars and refined starches to make up for the missing gluten.
 While they might taste great, they’re often low in fiber and nutrients.

-• Essential whole grains like sorghum, millet, buckwheat, or brown rice flour
+It contains essential whole grains like sorghum, millet, buckwheat, or brown rice flour

-• for gluten free sourdough (yes, it’s real!), look for yeast free options that are naturally fermented for optimal digestion!
+For gluten free sourdough (yes, it’s real!), look for yeast-free options that are naturally fermented for optimal digestion!

-• No or minimal added sugar (ideally <2g per serving)
+Has no or minimal added sugar (ideally <2g per serving)

-• Nutrient-dense ingredients: Flaxseeds, chia, psyllium husk (boosts fiber & texture)
+Contains nutrient-dense ingredients: Flaxseeds, chia, psyllium husk (boosts fiber & texture)

 If you’re overwhelmed by gluten-free labels, remember to keep it simple!
 Instead of falling for the marketing trap, focus on whole, naturally gluten-free foods like veggies, fruits, lean proteins, nuts, and gluten-free whole grains.
 If you’re reaching for packaged gluten-free products, it’s critical that you first read the labels and look for minimal ingredients with real nutritional benefits.